Witness: Walmart shooter seemed to target certain people

 “I wrote a letter and I wanted to put it out there,” she said.
 “I wrote to the ones I watched die.
 And I said that I’m sorry I wasn’t louder.
 I’m sorry you couldn’t feel my touch.
 But you weren’t alone.”

-Contributing to this report were Associated Press writers Denise Lavoie in Chesapeake and news researchers Rhonda Shafner and Randy Herschaft in New York.
+Associated Press writers Denise Lavoie in Chesapeake and news researchers Rhonda Shafner and Randy Herschaft in New York contributed to this report.